iluvjava/Maths/Notebook 2.0 obsidian/AMATH 515 Optimization Fundamentals/Gradient Descend/Newton Method.md

 -\Vert \nabla f(x_k)\Vert^2_M \text{  Where: } M = \nabla^2 f(x_k)^{-1}
 $$

-Notice that, the inverse of an Positive Definite matrix is still an Positive Definite Matrix, because the eigenvalues of the inverse are just the reciprocal of the original.
+Notice that, the inverse of a Positive Definite matrix is still a Positive Definite Matrix, because the eigenvalues of the inverse are just the reciprocal of the original.

 The Direction that the newton's Iterations is indeed going going into the descend direction.